 The People and Culture Committee's mandate is to assist the board in ensuring the elements of people, organisation and culture support the company's strategy and business plan.
-The committee achieves it's goals by considering the capability of the organisation at the senior levels, the remuneration strategy required to secure the desired level of organisational capability, company values and policies related to people and the nominations process for the appointment and succession planning of the CEO.
+The committee achieves its goals by considering the capability of the organisation at the senior levels, the remuneration strategy required to secure the desired level of organisational capability, company values and policies related to people and the nominations process for the appointment and succession planning of the CEO.
 The People and Culture Committee Charter is reviewed at least every two years and was last reviewed in May 2023.

 The People and Culture Committee is comprised of at least two, and not more than four, independent directors.
 Employees attend Committee meetings only at the invitation of the Committee.
+Given the small size of the Board and the issues being dealt with, over the last year the work of the People and Culture Committee has been undertaken by the Board, acting as a whole, with appropriate conflict management arrangements in place to ensure the integrity of any decisions relating to the remuneration of the Executive Director.